 This article will help you:

-- Understand what US County Civil Records Checks entail and why they’re an important part of a background report
+- Understand what County Civil Records Checks are and why they’re an important part of a background report

 - Decide whether to add County Civil Records Checks to a package

 Civil courts settle disputes between two or more entities.
 “Entities” may be any combination of private citizens, businesses, government institutions, or other parties.
 Civil cases involve issues like breach of contract, personal injury, property damage, foreclosures, or fraud.

 Because civil courts are not criminal courts, and do not handle the prosecution of a person accused of breaking a criminal law, civil cases can result in financial penalties but not jail time.
 Civil cases may be filed after a criminal conviction if a victim suffered injuries due to the criminal conduct, but civil and criminal records remain separate.

 Civil records may be useful in determining if a candidate is named in any lawsuits, either as a plaintiff or as a defendant.

 County civil court files are searched by name, and in the counties of current residence, prior residence, and work.
 The County Civil Records Check will cover a history of at least seven years from the date of request.

 The County Civil Records Check must be run in conjunction with the basic report package.
 The County Civil Records Check cannot be run as a standalone Screening.

 Candidates will be asked to provide Personally Identifiable Information (PII), including their full name, date of birth, social security number, email address, and phone number.